Herik68/small-programs-Python/README.md

 Recommended software for running these gists- Pycharm If you have tested theses files and found some error, please contact herik.dev06@gmail.com I hope you will find something useful....
+#Trigo and number calculator program and file detections are the best of them.